-Working Event type mode Event on push Event on push Event on long Event on very long button pressed button released pressure pressure 0→1 As soon as the push button is pressed, the function is activated.
-After a short press (less than 1 second), at the release of the push button the function is activated.
-After a long press, the function is activated at the release of the push button.
-After a very long press, the function is activated at the release of the push button.
-1→0 As soon as the push button is pressed, the function is deactivated.
-After a short press (less than 1 second), the function is deactivated at the release of the push button.
-After a long press, the function is deactivated at the release of the push button.
-After a very long press, the function is deactivated at the release of the push button.
-0→1 1→0 As soon as the push button is pressed, the function will be activated/deactivated in toggle mode.
-After a short press (less than 1 second), the function will be activated/deactivated in toggle mode at the release of the push button.
-After a long press, the function will be activated/deactivated in toggle mode at the release of the push button.
-After a very long press, the function will be activated/deactivated in toggle mode at the release of the push button.
-The function will be activated/deactivated in toggle mode when the push button is pressed and toggled again when the push button is released. oush button is pressed The function is switched on when the signal goes ON, and it is switched off when the signal goes OFF.
+Workin Event type g mode П Event on push Event on push Event on long Event on very long button pressed button released pressure pressure As soon as the push After a short press After a long press, After a very long 0→1 button is pressed, (less than 1 second), the function is press, the function is the function is at the release of the activated at the activated at the activated. push button the release of the push release of the push A (1 1 function is activated. button. button.
+As soon as the push After a short press After a long press, After a very long 1→0 button is pressed, (less than 1 second), the function is press, the function is the function is deactivated. the function is deactivated at the deactivated at the release of the push deactivated at the release of the push ueaciivaleu. release of the push button. button. button. buttori. buttori.
+As soon as the push After a short press After a long press, After a very long 0→1 1→0 button is pressed, (less than 1 second), the function will be press, the function 1-70 the function will be the function will be activated/deactivate will be activated/deactivate activated/deactivate d in toggle mode at d in toggle mode. d in toggle mode at the release of the d in toggle mode at the release of the push button. the release of the push button. push button.
+The function will be activated/deactivated in toggle mode when the push button is pressed and toggled again when the push button is released.
+The function is switched on when the signal goes ON, and it is switched off when the signal goes OFF.